goldenapple1/CSE472_submission/README.md

 put the script under solution directory (where 3 files exist, project folder, grading file, .sln solution file), and click run

+it should not delete any of your file during running, it only put the resource and code file into the zip

 ## Requirement

 python >= 3.6